 - Closing costs

-You can, of course, reduce these costs by not hiring an agent in Shoreline.
+You can, of course, reduce these costs by not hiring an agent in Seattle.
 But more often than not, your agent will negotiate a better price for you, so hiring an agent can ultimately mean more money in your pocket.